grenaud/vgan/README.md

 ## Building vgan from source

+We do not recommend building from source unless you are a developer.
+Currently, the software will not build on newer operating systems.
+We are working on fixing this.

-Please ensure that git is installed on your system.
+If you do need to build from source please ensure that git is installed on your system.
 You can check by typing "git --version".

-If you wish to build from source you will need the build-essential package.
+You will need the build-essential package.
 If it is not already installed, please run

 ```
 sudo apt-get install build-essential